jwiegley/johnwiegley/drafts/self-shell.md

 Yet how the farmer regards the seed is different from the miller.
 One sees the merit of today’s reality; the other ten or a hundred years further on.

+# Text

 There is no greater barrier in our journey than the boundaries of self.
 It is a prison whose walls we cannot break, since our own desire strengthens them.
 We are the narrators of our existence, deeply believing in the stories we tell
 ourselves: a shadow world pulled over the eyes, a mirage of imagination.

+# Text

-The real truth is a spiritual truth: that your being is unspeakably glorious, but like an uncut gem, its inherent brilliance is not yet perceived.
-It is culture that has us seeing only a rock, and this can become transmogrified into self-hatred and a story of insufficiency and bleakness.
+The real truth is a spiritual truth: that your being is unspeakably glorious but like an uncut gem, its inherent brilliance is not yet perceived.
+It is culture that has us seeing only a rock, which can become transmogrified into self-hatred and a story of insufficiency and bleakness.

+# Text

 If life is a crucible of the spirit, pride shouldn’t be taken in that